 Variable Description

-CFG{accepteula} Specifies whether you agree with the EULA.pdf file of the media.

-List or scalar: scalar

-Optional or required: required

 CFG{opt}{vxkeyless} Installs the product with keyless license.

 List or scalar: scalar

 Optional or required: optional

 CFG{opt}{license} Installs the product with permanent license.

 List or scalar: scalar

 Optional or required: optional

-CFG{keys}{hostname} List of keys to be registered on the system if the variable \$CFG{opt}{vxkeyless} is set to 0 or if the variable \$CFG{opt}{licence} is set to 1.
+CFG{keys}{hostname} List of keys to be registered on the system if the variable CFG{opt}{vxkeyless} is set to 0 or if the variable \$CFG{opt}{licence} is set to 1.

 List or scalar: scalar

 Optional or required: optional

-CFG{systems} List of systems on which the product is to be installed or uninstalled.
+CFG{systems} List of systems on which the product is to be installed o uninstalled.

 List or scalar: list

 Optional or required: required

 CFG{prod} Defines the product to be installed or uninstalled.

 List or scalar: scalar

 Optional or required: required

 CFG{opt}{keyfile} Defines the location of an ssh keyfile that is used to communicate with all remote systems.

 List or scalar: scalar

 Optional or required: optional

-CFG{opt}{rsh}

-CFG{opt}{logpath}

-CFG{opt}{prodmode}

-Variable Description CFG{opt}{pkgpath} Defines a location, typically an NFS mount, from which all remote systems can install product RPMs.
+CFG{opt}{pkgpath} Defines a location, typically an NFS mount, from which all remote systems can install product RPMs.
 The location must be accessible from all target systems.
-List or scalar: scalar Optional or required: optional CFG{opt}{tmppath} Defines the location where a working directory is created to store temporary files and the RPMs that are needed during the install.
-The default location is

 List or scalar: scalar

+Optional or required: optional

+Variable Description

+CFG{opt}{tmppath} Defines the location where a working directory is created to store temporary files and the RPMs that are needed during the install.
+The default location is /var/tmp.

 List or scalar: scalar

+Optional or required: optional

+CFG{opt}{rsh} Defines that rsh must be used instead of ssh as the communication method between systems.
 List or scalar: scalar

+Optional or required: optional

+CFG{opt}{logpath} Mentions the location where the log files are to be copied.
+The default location is /opt/VRTS/install/logs.

+List or scalar: scalar

+Optional or required: optional

+CFG{opt}{prodmode} List of modes for product

 List or scalar: list

-List of modes for product

-Defines that rsh must be used instead of ssh as the communication method between systems.

-Mentions the location where the log files are to be copied.
-The default location is /opt/VRTS/install/logs.

-/var/tmp.
+Optional or required: optional

-Response file variables for installing SFCFSHA (continued) Table 12-1
+Table 12-1 Response file variables for installing SFCFSHA (continued)